apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

 The set of things which can affect cacheability are:

 * Built in constraints.
-* Settings in :file:`records.config`.
+* Settings in :file:`records.yaml`.
 * Settings in :file:`cache.config`.
 * Plugin operations.

-The initial internal checks, along with their :file:`records.config` overrides[#cacheability-overrides]_, are done in ``HttpTransact::is_request_cache_lookupable``.
+The initial internal checks, along with their :file:`records.yaml` overrides[#cacheability-overrides]_, are done in ``HttpTransact::is_request_cache_lookupable``.

 The checks that are done are: